Free Small Group Rotation Template for Classroom Centers

 There will be a bit of confusion the first time students are introduced to this type of center rotation.
 It’s new.
 It’s unusual.
 Here are a few tips to make it less stressful:

-• Label your table groups with the same letters on the center cards.
-So, you’ll have table groups with the letters A, B, C, D, E, and F, with separate activities.
+• Label your classroom table groups with the same letters on the center cards.
+So, you’ll have table groups labeled A, B, C, D, E, and F, each with separate activities.

 • Fill out the recording sheet with students’ names and check for any student conflicts.
 Because there are so many combinations, you may not be able to completely avoid two students being grouped together.